-Criteria Does Not Meet Standard 1 Approaching Standard 2 Meets Standard 3 Exceed ls Standard 4 Section 1: CLASSR Section 1: CLASSROOM CONTEXT The candidate identifies individual and group The candidate does not design instruction The candidate identifies individual or group The candidate identifies individual and group The can identifie individu group es specific
+Criteria Section 1: CLASSR Does Not Meet Standard 1 OOM CONTEXT Approaching Standard 2 Meets Standard 3 Exceeds Standard 4 The candidate identifies individual and group The candidate does not design instruction The candidate identifies individual or group The candidate identifies individual and group The candidate dentifies specific individual and group

-Criteria Does Not Meet Approaching Meets Exceeds Standard Standard 1 Standard Standard 4 2 3 prerequisites in order to design instruction to meet learners' needs in the following areas of development (Cognitive, linguistic, social, emotional, and physical).
-InTASC 1 VDOE 1 Diversity to meet learners' needs in each area of development. prerequisites to design instruction that meet learner needs in some areas of development. prerequisites to design instruction that meet learner needs in each area of development. prerequisites to design effective instruction to meet learner needs in each area of development.
+Criteria Does Not Meet Approaching Meets Exceeds Standard Standard 1 Standard Standard 4 2 3 prerequisites in order to design instructionto meet learners' needs in the to meet learners' needs in each area of development. prerequisites to design instruction that meet learner needs in some areas of development. prerequisites to design instruction that meet learner needs in each area of development. prerequisites to design effective instruction to meet learner needs in each area of development.
 The candidate includes strategies to address these prerequisites within the lesson, as well as anticipated learner responses to these strategies.
-IG FOR INSTRUCTI The candidate identifies performance- based objectives and/or appropriate curriculum goals/outcomes that are relevant to learners.
+Section 2: PLANNIN IG FOR INSTRUCTIO DN The candidate identifies performance- based objectives and/or appropriate curriculum goals/outcomes that are relevant to learners.
 InTASC 7 VDOE 2 The candidate does not identify performance-based objectives and appropriate curriculum goals/outcomes that are relevant to learners.
 The candidate identifies objectives and appropriate curriculum goals/outcomes but they are not appropriate for the subject, grade level, or the learners.
 The candidate identifies performance-based objectives and appropriate curriculum goals/outcomes which are appropriate for the subject, grade level, or the learners.
 The candidate identifies well- developed, performance-based objectives, curriculum goals/outcomes that are appropriate for subject and/or grade level and learners ; correctly formulated; and address multiple areas of relevance to the learners.

-Criteria Does Not Meet Standard 1 Approaching Standard 2 Meets Standard 3 Exceeds Standard 4 The candidate identifies national/state/ local standards that align with objectives, are appropriate for curriculum goals, and are relevant to learners.
-The candidate does not identify national/state/local standards that align with the objectives/goals/ outcomes or the standards are not appropriate for curriculum goals or are not relevant to The candidate identifies national/state/ local standards but the standards are not aligned with the objectives/goals/ outcomes and/or marginally relevant to learners.
+Criteria Does Not Meet Standard 1 Approaching Standard 2 Meets Standard Exceeds Standard 4 - 3 The candidate identifies national/state/ local standards that align with objectives, are appropriate for curriculum goals, and are relevant to learners.
+The candidate does not identify national/state/local standards that align with the objectives/goals/ outcomes or the standards are not appropriate for curriculum goals or are not relevant to learners.
+The candidate identifies national/state/ local standards but the standards are not aligned with the objectives/goals/ outcomes and/or marginally relevant to learners.
 The candidate identifies national/state/ local standards that are aligned with the objectives/goals/ outcomes and relevant to learners.
 The candidate identifies national/state/ local standards that are clearly aligned with the objectives/goals/ outcomes and relevant to learners.
-InTASC 7 VDOE 2 Diversity learners.
+InTASC 7 VDOE 2 Diversity icamers.
 The candidate provides a statement of rationale for the alignment of these goals with the learning objective.
 The candidate creates learning experiences that make content accessible and meaningful for learners to ensure content mastery.
 InTASC 4 VDOE 1 Diversity Candidate conveys a negative attitude toward the content and suggests that the content is not important or was mandated by others.
 Candidate communicates importance of the work but with little conviction and only minimal apparent buy-in by the learners.
 Candidate accepts responsibility for the success of learning but has only a limited repertoire of instructional strategies.
 Candidate conveys enthusiasm for the content, and learners demonstrate commitment to its value.
 Candidate accepts responsibility for the success of all learners through a repertoire of instructional strategies.
 Candidate conveys genuine enthusiasm for the content, and learners demonstrate consistent commitment to its value.
 Learners demonstrate through their active participation, curiosity, and taking initiative that they value the importance of the content.
 The candidate organizes and There is little, if any, evidence of Candidate recognizes the The classroom is a learner-centered The classroom conveys a safe,